wewxd/linux-garbage/README.md

-# adm
+## adm

-cdm fails to start x when i log in as someone else than root and i'm too lazy to fix it so i made this.
+A basic script i use as a display manager because CDM is unable to start an X session when i log in as someone else than root, and writing this is easier than fixing CDM.
-It's a display manager.
-But you should use CDM or a graphical one.
+I didn't want a graphical display manager, and i wanted the display manager to only be launched when i log in tty1.
-You can append the script to ~/.bash_profile and disable your display manager if you want but there's no reason anyone would ever want to use this.
+If you want to use it you can disable your actual display manager and append the script to ~/.bash_profile or /etc/profile